 We are now surrounded by Emergency System Communications and annunciators with the rise of Artificial Intelligence.

-Large power plants, oil refineries, and manufacturing plants have emergency system communications annunciators in place to aid in reaction to emergency conditions that impede normal function.
+Large power plants, oil refineries, and manufacturing plants have emergency system communications annunciators in place to aid in reaction to emergency conditions that impede normal function, like an emergency spill response.

 Example: There may be an annunciator that announces when the temperature of an area gets too hot.
 The announcement might prompt an individual to react and adjust the temperature in the affected area.

 As artificial intelligence is implemented into many work environments expect annunciators to be more common.
-The rise of Siri, Alexa, Cortana, and Google Home have made annunciators commonplace.
+The rise of Siri, Alexa, Cortana, and Google Home has made annunciators commonplace.

 Other common annunciators are hardwired into the avionics of commercial jets.
 The annunciators are connected to sensors all over the jet and they generate audible reports about conditions.